 Products without self-assessment instruments are eligible only for CME credit.
 Organizations offering CME, SAMs or SA-CME activities must be accredited by the ACCME to do so.

-For more CME and SA-CME resources, see the ABMS MOC Directory
+For more CME and SA-CME resources, see the ABMS Continuing Certification Directory

 Under this program, societies and organizations with a favorable history of ABR-approved SAM offerings may apply for SAM Deemed Status by the ABR.
 This status allows them to develop and implement, without prior ABR review, in-person (“live”) SAMs that satisfy certain ABR requirements.
 Those meeting the criteria may qualify their own SAMs.

 Once an organization is granted SAM Deemed Status, it is subject to regular audits to ensure SAM materials are meeting ABR standards.

 See the list of ABR Deemed Status Organizations here